 For subscribers to the system, the Division of Workers' Compensation administer the adjudication of claims.
 They are a state agency that make decisions as to medical and financial benefits for injured workers.

-It begins with a Benefit Review Conference where both parties provide evidence...Read more »
+It begins with a Benefit Review Conference where both parties provide...Read more »

 It depends upon what you mean by settlement.
 If you receive short/long term disability disability, it will depend upon the policy.
 If you receive a settlement for a bad faith claim from you cause of action, you do not reimburse the insurance carrier.